SKTeamLab/P4ward/docs/source/tutorial.rst

    - We also want P4ward to consider all poses, so change ``top_poses`` to the same value of ``18000``;
 - Save this configuration as ``config_run.ini``.

-Thus, our configuration will have the following changes (Note that clicking the copy button copies the clean updated version of the file):
+Thus, our configuration will have the following changes:

 .. code-block:: ini
    :caption: File: config_run.ini